-The District may fill vacancies with long-term substitutes, provided such vacancy does not exceed eighty-nine (89) school days.
+The District may fill vacancies with long-term substitutes, provided such vacancy does not exceed eightynine (89) school days.

+SECTION 23.3.2 - CLASSROOM TEACHERS/LIBRARY MEDIA SPECIALIST/ELEMENTARY AND SECONDARY COUNSELORS

+Employees who are primarily assigned to the instruction of students in the general education classroom, library media specialists, elementary and secondary counselors are considered employees who are eligible for a transfer to a different work site.

+SECTION 23.3.3 - SPECIALIST IN PROGRAMS

-- Section 23.3.2 Classroom Teachers/Library Media Specialists/Elementary and Secondary Counselors: Employees who are primarily assigned to the instruction of students in the general education classroom, library media specialists, elementary and secondary counselors are considered employees who are eligible for a transfer to a different work site. - Section 23.3.3 Specialists in Programs: Employees who are in the following categories are considered to be specialists in a program who are eligible for a reassignment to a different work site: Preschool through K-12 Special Education teachers, elementary Safety Net, ELL, elementary PE and music, elementary Quest, OT, PT, SLP, Vision/Orientation/Mobility, psychologists. - Section 23.3.4 Teachers on Special Assignment: Employees who are in the following categories are considered to be Teachers on Special Assignment (TOSA): Professional Development specialists, program specialists, consulting teachers, etc. - Section 23.3.5 Building Seniority: Building seniority is the number of consecutive years a classroom teacher, library media specialist, or counselor's majority assignment has been in a particular building.
+Employees who are in the following categories are considered to be specialists in a program who are eligible for a reassignment to a different work site: Preschool through K-12 Special Education teachers, elementary Safety Net, ML, elementary PE and music, elementary Quest, OT, PT, SLP, Vision/Orientation/Mobility, psychologists.

+SECTION 23.3.4 - TEACHERS ON SPECIAL ASSIGNMENT

+Employees who are in the following categories are considered to be Teachers on Special Assignment (TOSA): Professional Development specialists, program specialists, consulting teachers, etc.

+SECTION 23.3.5 - BUILDING SENIORITY

+Building seniority is the number of consecutive years a classroom teacher, library media specialist, or counselor's majority assignment has been in a particular building.
 Partial years and partial FTE count as full years for the purpose of building seniority.

+SECTION 23.3.6 - PROGRAM SENIORITY

+Program seniority is the number of consecutive years a specialist has been assigned to a particular program.
+Partial years and partial FTE count as full years for the purpose of program seniority.

+SECTION 23.3.7 - DISTRICT SENIORITY

-- Section 23.3.6 Program Seniority: Program seniority is the number of consecutive years a specialist has been assigned to a particular program.
-Partial years and partial FTE count as full years for the purpose of program seniority. - Section 23.3.7 District Seniority: District seniority is the amount of time the employee has been employed by the District.
-District seniority is determined by the employee's contractual start date, not the date the employee received, signed or returned a letter of intent or verbally committed to a contract. - Section 23.3.8 Overall Experience: Overall experience is the number of years of experience as recognized by the State of Washington for salary placement purposes.
+District seniority is the amount of time the employee has been employed by the District.
+District seniority is determined by the employee's contractual start date, not the date the employee received, signed, or returned a letter of intent or verbally committed to a contract

+SECTION 23.3.8 - OVERALL EXPERIENCE

+Overall experience is the number of years of experience as recognized by the State of Washington for salary placement purposes.